Alvin521/Hello_World/README.md

 # Hello_World
-This is my first project in GetHub！
+This is my first project in GitHub！
 This project just for test！